rakeshbangla41/8_Week_SQL_Challenge/README.md

 # 8 Week SQL Challenge

 This repository contains my solutions for the SQL case studies from the #8WeekSQLChallenge.
-I have used MYSQL Workbench for quering and retrieving data.
+I have used MySQL Workbench for quering and retrieving data.

 By solving these case studies, I have improved my technical SQL skills and also on how to tackle and solve a given question.